Lowveld National Botanical Garden

 The Lowveld National Botanical Garden, one of the nine National Botanical Gardens of South Africa is located just outside Mbombela, Mpumalanga at the confluence of the Crocodile River and Nels River, which are separated by an extensive promontory.
 A lookout point at the far end of the garden, reached through a rainforest trail (surrounded by clivias, fig trees, and baobab) allows views of the river in the deep gorge.
-The N4 road runs through the northern portion of the park.

-This garden of 160 ha was opened in 1971.
-600 native and 2,000 imported plant species grow there.
+600 native and 2,000 imported plant species grow in the garden.
 Almost 650 native tree species are found there as well.
 The largest collection of cycads in the country is found in Lowveld, as well as a gene bank for such plants.

+The garden is 165 ha in size, with only 30 ha landscaped while the rest remains natural with low, or no maintenance.

+The Botanical Garden was established in 1969 and officially opened on 10 September 1971.
+It was created on land made available by the Nelspruit Town Council and HL Hall and Sons, a large landowning and farming enterprise in the area.

+The N4 road runs through the northern portion of the park.

+The garden has hippos that live in the rivers running through it.

+Amenities

+The garden includes a medicinal garden, children's play area, Braille garden, indigenous tree nursery and environmental education centre.

+There is a restaurant near Entrance 1 of the garden and a tea garden closer to Entrance 2.